oneharry/store-app/README.md

 # Store Management API
 A simple RESTful API to manage products in a store.
-It's built with Typescript, Express.js and MongoDB and other libraries such JWT for authenticaton, Zod for input validation.
+It's a containerized app built with Typescript, Express.js and MongoDB and other libraries such JWT for authentication, Zod for input validation.

 ## Features